Pylons/pyramid/docs/narr/viewconfig.rst

 If no view can be found with predicates which allow it to be matched up with the request, :app:`Pyramid` will return an error to the user's browser, representing a "not found" (404) page.
-See :ref:`changing_the_notfound_view` for more information about changing the default notfound view.
+See :ref:`changing_the_notfound_view` for more information about changing the default :term:`Not Found View`.

 Other view configuration arguments are non-predicate arguments.
 These tend to modify the response of the view callable or prevent the view callable from